2listic/2listic.github.io/src/data/blog/platform_poc.md

 tags: [no-code, low-code, dealii-x, use cases, requirements]
 ---

-Today we are going to demonstrate how easy it can be to design, simulate and visualize results using **Coral**, our digital twin platform.
+In this post, we'll demonstrate how **Coral**, our digital twin platform, simplifies the entire workflow of designing, simulating, and visualizing complex engineering analyses.

 <iframe
     width="100%"